CBD vs Ibuprofen

 Even with research in its early stages, CBD is not known to have severe side effects, is considered safe, and will not lead to addiction.
 Side effects are rare and usually mild.
 They include dry mouth, sleepiness, upset stomach, and dizziness.
 So far, there hasn’t been an established maximum dose for CBD.
 This means that you are unlikely to overdose on it.
 It’s important to note that common side effects are often seen in higher doses, therefore, it’s suggested to start with a low dose.

 However, cannabidiol can affect how your body metabolizes other drugs, ibuprofen included.
-This can result in higher levels of the drug due to combining the two.
+This can result in higher levels of the drug in your system due to combining the two.
 Currently, research is still in the gray area, making it hard to say if it is safe to consume NSAIDs and CBD together.

 A lot of pharmaceuticals and CBD utilize the enzyme cytochrome to metabolize and get into the bloodstream.
 This is especially the case when CBD takes the digestive system route.
 That is when consumed as tablets, soft gels, edibles, or capsules.